ninbura/synergy-listener/README.md

 ### 3. change parameters in `synergy-listener.ps1`

 - as can be seen in the default state of `synergy-listener.ps1` I'm using network locations
-- simply change the paths to reflect
+- simply change the path parameters to reflect
   1.  the location of the synergy log you're trying to read (host's log)
   2.  the location you'd like to output the `current-computer.txt` file to